QQ-MM/Video-CCAM/README.md

 ```
 import torch

-from eval import load_video
+from eval import load_decord
-from videoccam import VideoCCAM
+from model import create_videoccam

 video_path = 'assets/example.mp4'
 question = 'Can you please describe what happens in the video in detail?'